Stanford's Department of Athletics, Physical Education and Recreation:

 Collaborate with the Student-Athlete Development unit and university Student Affairs to ensure alignment of initiatives between staff, coaches and student-athletes.

 Coordinate with Stanford's IDEAL initiative, University Human Resources' IDEAL Engage initiative, the Office for Inclusion, Belonging and Intergroup Communication (IBIC) and other Diversity, Inclusion, Belonging, and Equity professionals within the university on the development and deployment of strategies and tactics.

 Partner with UHR and Communications to develop and lead a communication strategy and plan highlighting DAPER DEI vision, goals, efforts, testimonials, etc., for both internal and external audiences and potential candidates in the recruitment process.

 Develop meaningful metrics, tools and analytics that enable leadership to track progress, provide accountability, and evaluate diversity and inclusion performance and effectiveness.

 Work with other DAPER senior staff to ensure diversity efforts are part of our everyday practice and culture.

 To be successful in this role, you will bring:

-Bachelor's degree and three years of relevant experience or a combination of education and relevant experience
+Bachelor's degree (required), master's degree (preferred) and eight years of relevant experience, or combination of education and relevant experience.

 This position, along with all DAPER coaches and staff, is responsible for the integrity of Stanford's intercollegiate athletics program and for the reputation of Stanford University.
 This position is responsible for ensuring that his/her/their involvement with Athletics Department activities maintains the integrity of the University's reputation and does not negatively impact the relationship between the University and its faculty, staff, students and alumni.
 Additionally, this position must comply with University policies and procedures, NCAA and Pac-12 rules and regulations.